rdhar/terraform-with-comments/README.md

 ## Contributions

-All forms of contribution are very welcome and deeply appreciated in promoting open source software.
+All forms of contribution are very welcome and deeply appreciated in fostering open source software.

 - Please [create a PR][pull_request] to contribute changes you'd like to see.
 - Please [raise an issue][issue] to discuss proposed changes or report unexpected behavior.